AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-xdm.md

 ### ECID data element

+A common data element that applies to most organizations is a data element that captures the Experience Cloud ID of each person who visits your site.

 To define an ECID data element:

 1. Log in to experience.adobe.com using your Adobe ID credentials.